What Is Cognitive Behavioral Therapy (CBT)?

 - Typically done with individuals, but can be adapted for groups or families

 - Many people find great benefit from sharing their difficulties with others who may have similar problems, even though this may seem daunting at first.

 - Group can also be a source of especially valuable support and advice, because it comes from people with personal experience of a problem

 Wade Stark, LPC

 LOOKING FOR A THERAPIST OR COUNSELOR?

-We offer medication management, therapy and counseling services in Champaign, Urbana and Tuscola.
-We would love to see if we are a good fit for your needs.
+We offer medication management, therapy, and counseling services in Champaign, Urbana, and Mattoon.
+We would love to see if we fit your needs well.
 Contact our client care team to get started.